monarchwadia/blog-monarchwadia.com/_posts/2024-06-12-free-genai-in-typescript-with-cohere-and-ragged-how-to-get-started.md

 npm pkg set type="module"
 ```

-3. **Install Dependencies**
+### 3. Install Dependencies

 Install the `dotenv` package for managing environment variables and `ragged` for interfacing with Cohere:

 ```bash
 npm install dotenv ragged
 ```

-4. **Configure Environment**
+### 4. Configure Environment

 Create a `.env` file in your project directory and add your Cohire API key:

 ```sh
 COHERE_API_KEY=your_cohere_api_key_here
 ```

-5. **Create Your Chat Application**
+### 5. Create Your Chat Application

 Now, create a file named `app.js` and input the following code:

 ```javascript
 import { config } from 'dotenv';